National Forest Land Scheme (NFLS)

 Land for communities and affordable housing

-National Forest Land is the forests, woods, open land and other property owned by Scottish ministers on behalf of the nation, and managed by Forestry Commission Scotland.
+National Forest Land is forest, woods, open land and other property owned by Scottish ministers on the nation's behalf, and managed by us.

-The National Forest Land Scheme gives community organisations, recognised non-governmental organisations (NGOs), and/or appropriate housing bodies the opportunity to buy or lease National Forest Land where they can provide increased public benefits.
+The National Forest Land Scheme gives community organisations, recognised non-governmental organisations (NGOs), and/or appropriate housing bodies the chance to buy or lease National Forest Land where they can provide increased public benefits.

-A model articles of association that may be of use to NFLS applicants is provided by Community Assets (HIE)
+A model articles of association for NFLS applicants is given by Community Assets (HIE)

-For applicants looking to take forward a renewable energy scheme see this additional guidance (PDF 84k).
+For applicants looking to take forward a renewable energy scheme see this additional guidance (PDF 84KB).

-- Since the launch of the scheme in 2005 a number of community organisations, housing bodies and Non-Governmental Organisations have successfully bought land under the scheme.
-The NFLS Progress Report (PDF 1.2Mb) describes those projects in more detail.
+- Since the 2005 launch, many community organisations, housing bodies and Non-Governmental Organisations have bought land under the scheme.
+The NFLS Progress Report (PDF 1.2Mb) describes those projects in detail.

-- The map of NFLS schemes (PDF 522KB) shows where each of the NFLS projects is located.
+- The map of NFLS schemes (PDF 522KB) shows where each NFLS project location.

 NFLS case studies

-Three case studies have been produced describing the development of local projects on land bought from FCS under the NFLS:
+These case studies show the development of local projects on land bought from FCS under the NFLS: